onefrankguy/spare-me/README.md

 ### Graphics ###

-All the graphics for Spare Me, with the exception of the Twitter Bird, where created with HTML5 and CSS3.
+All the graphics for Spare Me, with the exception of the GitHub Octocat and Twitter Bird, where created with HTML5 and CSS3.
 The background wood texture is a color shifted version of [Randy Merrill's cicada stripes pattern][stripes].
 The pins and balls where based on [Donovan Hutchinson's tutorial on CSS spheres][spheres].
 Button styling comes from [Rishabh's demo for pushable buttons][buttons].
 The paper for score keeping and rules is [Sarah Backhouse's lined papper pattern][paper] and the sticky tape that holds it up comes from [Sharon's tutorial][tape].
 The pencil is a tiny tilted version of [Bryce Snyder's flat pencil][pencil].
 The text that shows up on strikes and spares is [Mark Dotto's design][text].
 Finally, the title is done in the same neon that [Dudley Storey uses for his bar sign][neon].

 ## License ##